Holic75/Baldurs-gate-dnd-3.5/README.md

 - Regeneration now always lasts 10 rounds
 - Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
 - Energy drain now gives 2d4 negative levels
-- All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them
+- All cure wounds spells (and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them
 - All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them
 - Effects of Holy/ Unholy word now depend on difference between caster and target level/HD (rather than raw target level/HD)
 - Project Image now has only 50% of caster level
 - Duration of Bless, Protection from Evil, Armor of Faith, Barkskin, Resist Fire/Cold, Ghost Armor and Spirit Armor was changed to 1 min/level
-- Duration of Blur was changed to 5 rounds/level
+- Duration of Blur and Aid was changed to 5 rounds/level
+- Duration of Luck was changed to 1 round/level
 - Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second.

 ### New Spells